At CBS we are highly experienced in laying warehouse concrete flooring day in, day out, all over the country.

 Types of Lay

-With warehouse floors you need to consider the primary purpose of the space.
+For a warehouse concrete floor you need to consider the primary purpose of the space.
 If high racking or shelves are to be installed you may need a high tolerance surface (FM2 or FM3) to allow smooth forklift operation.
 For this, we’d recommend a Laser Screed Lay to cover a large area to a high degree of flatness and levelness (More information on Floor Tolerance Classes).
 If you have access restrictions or only a small surface to concrete, we’d use our smaller laser screeds instead.
 Or screed rails using the ‘Acra Screed’ system of which we are approved installers.

-We’ve installed concrete flooring in warehouses all across the country.
+We’ve installed warehouse concrete flooring all across the country.
 Check out some of our warehouse case studies; you’re sure to find a previous job we’ve completed that closely matches your needs.

 Reportable accidents in 2017 over 100,000 hours worked